HzzyUnitimpulse/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes for files.

- Creating a new branch is quick.
+ Creating a new branch is quick&simple.

 1.#creat new "dev" branch
 $ git branch dev                           $ git checkout -b dev